0x78654C/xTerminal/README.md

-    shutdown --  It force shutdown the Windows OS. logoff -- It force logoff current user. bios -- Displays BIOS information on local machine or remote. mkdir -- It creates a directory in the curent place. mkfile -- It creates a file in the curent place. edit -- Opens a file in Notepad(default).
+    shutdown --  It force shutdown the Windows OS. logoff -- It force logoff current user. bios -- Displays BIOS information on local machine or remote. sinfo -- Displays Storage devices information on local machine or remote. mkdir -- It creates a directory in the curent place. mkfile -- It creates a file in the curent place. edit -- Opens a file in Notepad(default).
 To set a new text editor you must use following command: edit set "Path to editor"